NOAA-GSL/SENA-yppm/ref/README.md

 Make sure the files in `data/inputs` are NetCDF data files (not text) before proceeding to the build step.

-**NOTE**: If you cloned the repository with a version of git without git-lfs installed, you must run the following command (with a version of git that does support git-lfs) from the base of the repository to fetch the input data before proceeding to the build steps.
-Or you can reclone the repository with git-lfs installed, instead.
+**NOTE**: If you cloned the repository with a version of git without git-lfs installed, or before you run `git lfs install` you must run the following command (with a version of git that does support git-lfs) from the base of the repository to fetch the input data before proceeding to the build steps.

 ```bash
 $ git lfs pull
 ```

+Alternatively, you can reclone the repository with git-lfs installed.

 ## Building the kernel